christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 5 Flavian Dynasty \

-Vespassian was also a great-grandson of Cleopatra and Mark Antony (King Herod).
+Vespasian was also a great-grandson of Cleopatra and Mark Antony (King Herod).
 He was Herod Pollio aka Herod Agrippa I, grandson of King Herod's son Aristobulus IV.
 Vespasian was his title, not his name (Vas/Bas was the royal abbreviation for the Greek word Basilius which = King, and Pasius = Peace.
 'Vespasian' = 'King Peace') [^12].
-He was also 'Flavius Scaevinus' the conspirator who was involved in Nero's assassination.
+He was also 'Flavius Scaevinus' the conspirator involved in Nero's assassination.

 ![Fig.
 1.15](/images/Vespasian.jpg){:width="400px"}